fluent/fluent-bit-docs/configuration/tls_ssl.md

 | tls.key\_file | absolute path to private Key file |  |
 | tls.key\_passwd | optional password for tls.key\_file file |  |

 The listed properties can be enabled in the configuration file, specifically on each output plugin section or directly through the command line.
-The following **output** plugins can take advante of the TLS feature:
+The following **output** plugins can take advantage of the TLS feature:

 * [HTTP](../output/http.md)
 * [Elasticsearch](../output/elasticsearch.md)